rfdrake/rancid-netbox-export-template/README.md

 fit its situation.
 In this case you can override the rancid_type in the device itself.

+# Setup

+To use this you will need a configuration file in /etc/netbox_auth_token.
+I've provided an example file which you can edit to suit your network.

 # Custom Fields setup

 Create a new "Custom Field"